JoGorska/mileage-tracker/README.md

 [#108](https://github.com/JoGorska/mileage-tracker/issues/108) As a regular driver I can have only few newest messages when I type my postcodes so that limit endless scrolling

+[#64](https://github.com/JoGorska/mileage-tracker/issues/64) As a new user I can see some kind of description so that *understand the meaning of little tanks in the corner of the traffic alert

 #### User stories - general features

+The following user stories were satisfied, including the features:

+- accessibility including aria-labels
+- responsivness of all elements of the page, simple design easy to use on mobile
+- page deployed to heroku so it can be browsed by members of the public
+- fully responsive nav bar with hamburger button for mobile phone users
+- footer with short information about site owner
+- detailed readme including va

 [#25](https://github.com/JoGorska/mileage-tracker/issues/25) As a visually impaired visitor I can the project to accommodate my needs so that I can use it with the help of my screen reader